Human interaction with cats: Waste

 Being fastidious self-cleaners, cats detest their own waste and instinctually bury their urine and feces.
 House cats are usually provided with a box containing litter, generally consisting of bentonite, but sometimes other absorbent material such as shredded paper or wood chips, or sometimes sand or similar material can be used.
 It should be cleaned daily and changed often, depending on the number of cats using it and the type of litter; if it is not kept clean, a cat may be fastidious enough to find other locations for urination or defecation.
 This may also happen for other reasons; for instance, if a cat becomes constipated and defecation is uncomfortable, it may associate the discomfort with the litter box and avoid it in favor of another location.

 Daily attention to the litter box also serves as a monitor of the cat's health.
 Bentonite or clumping litter is a variation which absorbs urine into clumps which can be sifted out along with feces, and thus stays cleaner longer with regular sifting, but has sometimes been reported to cause health problems in some cats.

 Some cats can be trained to use the human toilet, eliminating the litter box and its attendant expense, unpleasant odor, and the need to use landfill space for disposal.

 An exhibit at the San Diego Natural History Museum states that cat feces from urban runoff carry Toxoplasma gondii parasites to the ocean and kill sea otters.

+Pet humanization

+Pet humanization is a form of anthropomorphism in which cats are kept for companionship and treated more like human family members than traditional pets.
+This trend of pet culture involves providing cats with a higher level of care, attention and often even luxury, similar to the way humans are treated.
+It involves attributing human-like qualities, emotions and needs to cats and providing them with care, attention and comforts similar to those given to human family members.
+In a pet-humanized context, cats kept as pets are often regarded as beloved members of the family, rather than just animals or possessions.